-Official notification from the student via telephone, email, or in person and the completion of a Withdrawal Form will be used to determine the date of withdrawal.
+The withdrawal date used in the return calculation of a student's federal financial aid is the actual date indicated on the official Daemen University Withdrawal Form.
 For students who do not officially withdraw, it is assumed that the student attended 50% of the enrollment period, unless otherwise documented by the instructor.